pathogenwatch-oss/amr-search/README.md

 `docker run --rm -v $PWD:/data paarsnp -i . -s 90370`

+If the FASTA folder is in a different directory you can mount it to docker as below.

+`docker run --rm -v /full/path/to/FASTAS/:/data registry.gitlab.com/cgps/cgps-paarsnp -i . -s 90370`

 NB "/data" is a protected folder for paarsnp, and is normally used to mount the local drive.

 To get the results to STDOUT rather than file: